-A Non-Contact Sport
+1. It’s A Non-Contact Sport

 The first main rule to follow is that drivers cannot make contact with other drivers.
 This rule has its tolerances, as you will often see wheel-to-wheel racing resulting in slight touches, but as long as no damage occurs and the FIA stewards see the incident to have had no impact on either drivers’ performance, there is usually no further action taken.

 For this, the driver may receive a number of penalties, with the most common being a 5-second penalty added onto their time as described above, or a drive through penalty, where they must drive through the pit lane and then rejoin the race.

 The black flag is just one of many flags used in F1 racing.
 One of the most well-known is the yellow flag.
 This is used to signify danger on the track, such as debris or other obstructions, and drivers must slow down and avoid overtaking.
 This may also be followed by the implementation of a safety car, which leads the race and causes the cars to slow down drastically.

 A red flag indicates the suspension of the race or practice/qualifying session, and drivers must return to the pit lane.
 The race may or may not continue after this point.

 Formula 1 is widely regarded as one of the most exciting motorsports on the planet.
-The cars travel at speeds of over 200mph, and the technology involved can make it a spectacle to watch them cornering at such high speeds without coming off the track.
+The cars travel at speeds of over 200 mph, and the technology involved can make it a spectacle to watch them cornering at such high speeds without coming off the track.
 However, it can be confusing to watch for the first time, due to the layout of the competition and the rules surrounding the sport.